skeweddata/skeweddata.github.io/_posts/2021-01-08-polling-part-4.md

 ## Response Rates:
 In short, the response rate is just the odds that someone will pick up the phone[^phone] when a pollster calls.
+In a twist that will surprise exactly no one, it turns out that not everyone is super jazzed to answer polls.

+* On one hand, not all that different from turnout modeling
+  * if you know your demographic groups, you can correct for it
+* On the other hand, there are some key differences
+  * makes polling more expensive
+  * Not as easy to know that you're applying the right correction
+     * unlike correcting for turnout, where you already have responses and you can validate your model against actual data, here you have none of that
+  *

+This can be problematic for poll accuracy in three main ways:

-If you can't get in touch with a portion of the electorate, then you may not be able to accurately
+If you can't get in touch with a portion of the electorate, then you may not be able to accurately measure their interest in the candidates — same gist as when you don't know whether or not a demographic group will vote.

+If you

+The problem with responses is twofold:
+1.

 [^phone]: